- Giving News

 The first module for the training program will begin filming in April, with Westheimer taking part in an introductory segment.

-There have been several forward strides for the Neurodiversity Network in recent years, and Mathews is happy to see the network expanding and better serving the community.
+There have been several forward strides for the Neurodiversity Network in recent years, and Mathews is happy to see the network expanding and better serving the student community.